miker704/Strife/patches2.md

 - Returned the number of online members a server has in explore.json.jbuilder for unexplored servers state.
 - Returned the server owner color tag  which is the color tag of the user that is the owner of the server for unexplored servers state.
 - Returned the dmServer owner color tag  which is the color tag of the user that is the owner of the dmServer for dmServers state.
+- Returned the if a dmServer is currently one to one which means it is a chat between 2 users.

 ### Front-End Changes